Jump directly to the page content

 Natural/Regenerated cellulose fibre-reinforced composites often exhibit poor fibre/matrix adhesion due to the incompatibility between the hydrophilic reinforcing fibres and hydrophobic matrix.
 In the current project, industrially developed continuous regenerated cellulose fibres and polyethene (potentially of bio-based origin) are used to manufacture fibre-reinforced composites by introducing an intermediate step of UV irradiation of a semi-finished composite sample (Figure 1).
 This approach assumes that a cross-linked transition layer can be formed at the interface between UV transparent matrix and UV adsorbing fibres, thus avoiding petrochemical adhesion promotors.
 The effect of UV irradiation on the fibre/matrix adhesion is characterised by analysing the performance of the UV irradiated fibre-reinforced composite through single fibre tensile, micro-bond, tensile, double notch, and fatigue tests.

-The research Project IGF-No. 21818 N of Forschungskuratorium Textil e.
+Funding: The research Project IGF-No. 21818 N of Forschungskuratorium Textil e.
 V. was funded by the Bundesministerium für Wirtschaft und Energie in the framework of the program Industrielle Gemeinschaftsforschung (IGF) based on a decision by Deutscher Bundestag.

 • HSB – City University of Applied Sciences, The Biological Materials Group, Bremen